Gold facts

 Recycling

 Gold is continually being recycled, often in the form of old jewellery that is melted down for reuse.
-A major motivation for consumers to sell or hold on to their gold jewellery is the price of gold in their respective currencies.
+A major motivation for consumers to sell or hold onto their gold jewellery is the price of gold in their respective currencies.

 Notes and sources